 Erythritol isn’t metabolized by oral bacteria, which means that it doesn’t contribute to tooth decay.

-5 out of 5 people would recommend this product04/03/2019, By annetteI was impressed - tastes just like sugar without a bitter after taste19/10/2018, By StruanGood sugar alternative27/07/2018, By BronwenVery nice sugar substitute.
+7 out of 7 people would recommend this product06/05/2020, By LaraNIce13/11/2019, By TanyaBrilliant substitute for sugar with no strange after taste.04/03/2019, By annetteI was impressed - tastes just like sugar without a bitter after taste19/10/2018, By StruanGood sugar alternative27/07/2018, By BronwenVery nice sugar substitute.
 Unlike Xylitol which can cause major stomach pain and diarrhea Erythritol is much better on the digestion.
 The granules also work so well in baking. you need much less than sugar.02/01/2018, By nvWonderful sugar replacement.
 But be warned - use very little, or it actually tastes so sweet it burns!15/12/2017, By NVI sometimes crave a little sweetness in my coffee or tea, and erythritol does the job.
 But take care - too much and it is too sweet.
 I love that it has no aftertaste and that isn't as sweet as sugar/sugar substitutes.
 Haven't yet cooked/baked with it, but am going to try.
 I find that I use so much less sugar overall since I've started using erythritol.

 Faithful to Nature is an online retail store, specialising in a wide selection of natural supplements, vitamins, superfoods and health-related products.
 Our green team is all about helping you unlock your full potential to live a healthy life; however we are not medical professionals.
 Please do consult your health care practitioner when seeking medical advice.
 Some products may be manufactured in a factory that also produce gluten, nuts and dairy products.